Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

 At weak dephasing, several eigenvalues with inversion symmetry $p\!=\!-1$ remain stationary along the real axis, while moving along the imaginary one.
-As $\gamma$ increases, some pairs of eigenvalues collide on the imaginary axis and abruptly bifurcate into two branches at specific dephasing rates $\gamma_{\star}^\mathrm{S(1,2,3)}$ along the real axis.
-These critical rates can be accurately estimated in a perturbation theory framework discussed below, whose prediction is shown in Fig.~\ref{fig:scl_lpts}(c).
+As $\gamma$ increases, pairs of these eigenvalues collide on the imaginary axis and abruptly bifurcate into two branches at specific dephasing rates $\gamma_{\star}^\mathrm{S(1,2,3)}$ along the real axis [for clarity, only the positive branch is shown in Fig.~\ref{fig:CL_lpts}(a)].